 Identify and reach out to organizations and individuals who share interests (while being aware of the tendency of some white folks to be too eager and overwhelming).
 For this, Deborah showed me an example of a “multicultural check list” – a template which she developed with Sarah Nuñez – that can be used to begin the process.
 Put time into creating your own database of multicultural media outlets, restaurants, educational institutions, cultural institutions, online social networking groups, organizations, houses of worship, small businesses, contract services, events, etc, etc.

 Support individuals and social organizations – attend events, buy products, donate, sign up for mailing lists, like and share posts on social media, listen to leaders of color and ask what you can do to help or be a part of the change.
-(If you are a regular reader of this blog, you know I make a point to share opportunities for this.)

 For organizations/businesses, there are a number of excellent tools available to use for assessment and to create accountability measures for diversity, you can contact the Center for Diversity Education for suggestions.

 In addition, just in time for this post, the Adaway Group is offering an online training entitled Diversity is an Asset: 101 starting September 6.
 There are individual and organizational options.
+If you are reading this after that class is over, check out the Adaway Group‘s current offerings.

 For those of you with diversity and inclusion on your mind, I hope this has been helpful!